Day Trading Taxes

 - Private investor – Your gains and losses will be subject to the capital gains tax regime.
 If you contact HMRC they will help confirm which tax status you fall under.

-Tax implications in the UK aren’t so severe it should deter people from dabbling in the market.
-As long you do your tax accounting regularly, you can stay easily within the parameters of the law.
+Tax implications in the UK aren’t severe and usually don’t deter people from dabbling in the market.
+As long you do your tax accounting regularly, you can stay within the parameters of the law.

 When it comes to taxes for day trading in the US, you’ll either be a ‘trader’ or an ‘investor’.
 They may be used interchangeably, but your obligations will vary drastically depending on which category you fall under.
 They are defined as follows:

 - Trader – Spends considerable time researching and executing trades (at least 16 hours a week).
 Also trades nearly every day the market is open and is interested in only short-term positions.
 Are you actually making money?
 Whilst bad years are allowed, most real businesses are thought to be profitable three out of the last five years.
 It also helps if you don’t have another job on the side.

 - Investor – You are an investor if you’re not considered to be in the trade or business of buying and selling securities.
 If you don’t trade regularly and you have a full-time job, you’re probably going to fall into the ‘investor’ category in terms of taxes on intraday trade profits.

 A trader can deduct their expenses, whereas, an investor’s deductions are usually extremely limited.
 Those deductions can add up, especially if you’re in it for the long haul.
 You should also look at when you have to pay your day trading taxes.
 Will it be quarterly or annually?

 Canada’s taxes for day trading are relatively straightforward.
 You can either declare your profits as capital gains or as business income to the Canada Revenue Agency (CRA).
 Each status has very different tax implications.